istio/istio.io/_docs/concepts/traffic-management/request-routing.md

 ---
 title: Request Routing
-overview: Describes how requests are routed between services in an Istio service mesh, including the Istio service model and service versions.
+overview: Describes how requests are routed between services in an Istio service mesh.

 order: 20